arnold on Nov 04, 2018

 Let’s first access the Yoast Plugin on the homepage of our resume website.
 Go to the homepage of your website and click EDIT PAGE as shown below:

-The focus keyword is not looked at by Google.
+The focus keyphrase is not looked at by Google.
 It just helps Yoast know what keyword you want to rank for on that page.
 Since it is the homepage of a resume website I want to rank on my name.
 Once I put the focus keyword in, Yoast will take a look at the page and let me know how well I am doing.
 As of right now I am not doing so great.
 Yoast is giving me an orange button as you can see at the top of the picture above.
 Let’s make a couple more improvements.

 The last thing I should do is add Arnie Robinson a few more times on the website.
 Yoast reminded me that I did not have the keyword in my homepage text.
 Once I did this I got the Green Circle seal of approval from YOAST.